dbones/dbones.github.io/_posts/2013-08-22-Nancy-selfhost.md

 ---
+published: true
 layout: post
-title: "Nancy selfhost"
-description: "Topshelf and Nancy selfhosting, a helloworld"
+description: Topshelf and Nancy selfhosting, a helloworld
 tags: [helloworld, topshelf, nancy]
 comments: true
-image:
-  feature:
-  credit:
-  creditlink:
 ---
 In this post I will set-up Nancy as a windows service with the help of TopShelf.